 …it is never something that happens simply by one person acting alone - it takes many varied contributions.
 Another thing we know: systems change is happening, even if we take a nap.
 So if you want to contribute to shaping the systems you care about - the education system, the economic systems, or far beyond - then you need to know how to contribute.
 And you need the community and inspiration to find our own unique you-shaped hole in the world where you can contribute your gifts into the collective change that is possible, together.

-You night find that community here if:
+You might find that community here if:

 You work in “systems”